QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 The `YAML` lines are followed by an explanation of each parameter.

-### Steps 1 & 2 Audio segmentation and resampling
+### Audio segmentation and resampling

-Analysis of long recordings is made tractable by breaking them into shorter (typically 60-second) segments.
+Analysis of long recordings is made tractable by [breaking them into shorter (typically 60-second) segments](xref:article-minute-chunks).
 This is done with the <xref:command-analyze-long-recording> command.

 The first part of a generic recognizer config file is as follows: